Adonis2030/angular-test-picture/README.md

 ## Features

-- **Two Languages Content**: Supports English and another language (e.g., Croatian).
+- **Two Languages Content**: Supports English and another language (e.g., Hungarian).
 Language can be switched by the user.
 - **Tourist Information Feed**: Displays a list of tourist destinations with location, descriptions, pictures, ratings, etc.
-- **Fake API Response**: Data is fetched from a simulated API response, prepared for real synchronous or asynchronous API communication.
 - **Search Functionality**: Users can search through the list based on location names.
 - **Infinite Scroll**: The feed supports infinite scrolling to load more content dynamically.